hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

 In this exercise, you will setup Time Series Insights integration with Azure IoT Hub.

-1. Login to [portal.azure.com](https://portal.azure.com) using your Azure account credentials.
+1. Use the Azure portal menu to navigate to your Dashboard.

+    If necessary, log in to [portal.azure.com](https://portal.azure.com) using your Azure account credentials.
 If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

 1. On the Azure portal menu, click **+ Create a resource**.